Table of contents

 • Tracking: Tracking your behavior across websites.

-• Retargeting: Referring you to websites with products that might interest you.
+• Retargeting: Referring you to websites with products that may interest you.

 • Ad Presentation: Show personalized ads that match your interests.